puppeteer/puppeteer/docs/api.md

 #### browser.disconnect()

-Disconnects Puppeteer from the browser, but leaves the Chromium process running.
+Disconnects Puppeteer from the browser but leaves the Chromium process running.
 After calling `disconnect`, the [Browser] object is considered disposed and cannot be used anymore.

 #### browser.isConnected()